 When you send an email to someone that bounces back, the server that bounced it typically includes an "SMTP Reply" that explains why the message bounced.
 Find that information in the header of the bounced message.

-We also factor engagement activity into our bounce cleaning decisions.
+We also factor subscriber engagement activity into our bounce cleaning decisions.

 Viewing bounce reasons

 We log any bounces for a campaign in the campaign report.
-Bounce information and headers are stored for 30 days.
+Bounce reasons are stored in the account for 30 days.
+Bounce reasons must be viewed individually for each bounce on a campaign, and it's not possible to export a full list of all the bounce reasons for a campaign.
 It's important that you check your bounces right away to ensure no valid emails bounced, that there were no syntax errors, and that you've manually cleaned your internal database if you need to.

-To view the bounce reasons for a campaign follow the steps below.
+To view the bounce reasons for a campaign follow these steps.

 - Navigate to the Reports page.

 - Click View report.

 - Click the link for the number of

 On the Bounced page, click Bounce Reason for each bounced address you want to investigate.